 When a Consumer Enjoys Trying New Products and Seeks Variety in their Buying Patterns.

-They might like trying new flavors of tea or enjoying a different fragrance of hand soap each time they make their purchase.
+For Example: They might like trying new flavors of tea or enjoying a different fragrance of hand soap each time they make their purchase.

+Examples Of Consumer Behavior

 Now let's look at Some Examples of different Consumer Behaviors that matter when Marketing a Product or Service.